 - Flaky sea salt and fresh pepper to taste

 - Grab a large pot and fill it with 6-8 US quarts of water.
 You don’t have to be precise with your measurements, but you should use enough water to cover all of the pasta (and then some).
 Sprinkle 1 tsp of salt into the water.
 Salt helps lower the starch in the pasta and make it less sticky.
 Turn the stove top to high and wait until the water boils.
 Add the pasta, cook for about 10 minutes for an al dente bite.
 Drain and transfer to a large bowl.

 - While the pasta is still warm, toss with the Rosie Pak Choi (adding the greens while the pasta is still hot will wilt and slightly cook them, which is what we are aiming for), the extra virgin olive oil, the lemon zest, the lemon juice, salt and pepper to taste.
-Top with the fresh shaved Parmesan cheese and the protein crunch and serve.
+Top with the fresh shaved Parmesan cheese and the beans/legumes and serve.